SSPuliasis/ProtView/README.md

 * [BioPython](https://biopython.org/wiki/Download)

 We recommend creating a separate environment to run ProtView in the command line, to avoid clashes between package versions in the main environment.
-To create and activate a separate environment named 'protview_environment', and install ProtView and
+To create and activate a separate environment named 'protview_environment', install ProtView and dependencies, and run setup commands:
-dependencies:
 ```
 conda create -n protview_environment
 conda activate protview_environment
 pip install protview
+protview setup_commands
 ```

 # Input Files